matthausen/youtube_downloader/README.md

 ## TODO:

+- Save file to S3 bucket

-- Bugfix: The file is downloaded ion m4a or webm format instead of .mp3
+- Conversion from m4a or webm to .mp3 (aws lambda trigger)

 - Trigger download in the browser.

 - Add user feedback (snackbar) when download is in progress and done.

+- Plug in in Google Analytics

+- Deployment: AWS ECS (contasiners) vs ElasticBeanStalk

 - browser logo

-- Plug in in Google Analytics

-- Deployment: Refer to point above

 - Customise theme